Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product

 We shall see that nilpotent maps are necessarily \oo connected, and that we have an inclusion $\nrad \Iso\subseteq \hrad \Iso = \Conn\infty$ (\cref{cor:nilrad-surj}).
 This inclusion compares to that of the nilradical into the Jacobson radical for rings.
 More generally, the nilradical of a congruence is always contained in its hyper-radical $\nrad \cK\subseteq \hrad \cK$.
 If $\tZ$ and $\tZ\nil$ are the topoi dual to $\cE\quotient\cK$ and $\cE\quotient\nrad\cK$, we shall say that $\tZ\nil$ is the {\it nilreduction} of $\tZ$.
 We have inclusions $\tZ\hred\subseteq \tZ\nil\subseteq\tZ$.

 The following diagram summarizes all the objects associated to a congruence/subtopos (we shall give them names in \cref{table:tower}). \footnote{ Notice that the logos version of the completion tower has one more stage $\cE\quotient\cK\mono$ at the top than the completion tower of a ring.
-It is interesting to find out what could be an analogue in commutative algebra (see \cref{rem:triple-facto}). }
+An analogue in commutative algebra is proposed in \cref{rem:triple-facto}. }